 This is a great way to share your Twitter conversations with your website visitors, getting double exposure from the same effort.
 Before blindly adding all your Tweets to your website though, be sure that it makes sense from your business perspective and the goals you have for your site though.

-It might be worthwhile to be selective about the tweets you share on your website, by for example only showing tweets that contain a certain hashtag.
+It might be worthwhile to be selective about the tweets you share on your website, for example, only showing tweets that contain a certain hashtag.

 You can also use the Selection Sharer plugin on WordPress which allows people to select a piece of copy on your website and share it as they do on Medium as well.

-Which way you choose, make sure that you allow your visitors to share a tweet about your content easily, share it with their followers and give credit to your Twitter account.
+Whatever way you choose, make sure that you allow your visitors to share a tweet about your content easily, share it with their followers, and give credit to your Twitter account.

 Step 6: Standing out

-While Twitter is for sure an amazing social network, that can bring lots of value to your business, the amount of tweets getting delivered every second is staggering.
-Even if you followed the above steps, making your Tweets stand out from the crowd, from all the other accounts that your followers are following can be difficult.
+While Twitter is for sure a unique social network that can bring lots of value to your business, the amount of tweets getting delivered every second is staggering.
+Even if you follow the above steps, making your Tweets stand out from the crowd from all the other accounts that your followers are following can be difficult.

 So how can you get heard in such a fast-paced world, especially when everyone is trying to do the same?